 CAPSTONE COURSE PROJECTS

 This research project started in August 2014.
-Throughout the past two years four project have been totally completed and one project has been worked up to phase 4.
+Throughout the past three years eleven (11) projects have been completed with their corresponding prototypes.
 Based on experts’ and end users’ evaluations, results have been highly successful and gratifying to all parts.
 Links with descriptions of each project and its authors, the final project poster and available drawings and user manual for each design are provided below.

 Spring semester 2014 – 2015